 Which app has a better layout?
 Is Quboz or TIDAL easier to navigate and use?

-To be honest, I didn’t care much for the Qobuz app layout.
+Honestly, I didn’t care much about the Qobuz app layout.
 I didn’t find it particularly intuitive, though it wasn’t too difficult to use either.

 It has a white background, which I like, but overall, I found the layout somewhat limited and restrictive compared to TIDAL’s app layout (on both my Android phone and the desktop site).